Preserving Life and Performance with Solar Panel

 - Heavy weight on top of the van just where you dont want weight: impacts towing stability.

-- Glass holds and does dissipate heat well, causing a drop in peak performance.
+- Glass holds and does not dissipate heat well, causing a drop in peak performance.

 - The heat from the glass panels radiates back onto the roof of the caravan INCREASING the temperature inside.
 (Top of glass panel will reach 65 deg C, underside with reach 58 deg c)

 - Front edge of panels is a vertical raise, impacting higher drag when towing.

 After a year of research, we found a solution in similar environment in Arizona, USA, that solved all of these problems and had additional benefits.

 Using a Triple Insulated UV rated Polycarbonate sucessfully separates expansion and contraction of the caravan roof from the solar panel.

 Plus it has these benefits: The triple insulation promotes air-flow between the layers cooling the solar panel AND the caravan roof.
 The inside temperature of the caravan will reduce as the Polycarbonate has an "R" factor of 3.
 This means it transmits one third of the heat energy through to the caravans inside space.